jnidzwetzki/jnidzwetzki.github.io/_posts/2022-03-08-postgres-with-assert.md

 dpkg-buildpackage -rfakeroot
 ```

-After the software has been compiled, in the parent directory, the following Debian packages should be created:
+After the software has been compiled, the following Debian packages should be created in the parent directory:

 ```bash
 jan@debian11-work:~# ls -l *.deb